 2. Building a Food Truck that’s Custom, or Buying Used?

 Unfortunately, a lot of people invest in used food trucks because they create the illusion of better savings.
 After all, the sticker price is significantly less.
 However, used food trucks often lead to business failure.
 Last year, more than 80 percent of food trucks failed to be profitable after having run in their first two years.
 The number one reason for this was that the business owners bought used food trucks.
 A used food truck is someone else’s design to accommodate their own growth goals and customers; it’s a shoe that simply won’t fit your foot.
 In addition, used food trucks saw a spike in breakdowns which lead to expensive repair bills and revenue losses by taking the food truck off the street.
 This also caused customers to go to competitors, and this gave the competition an opportunity to win the crowd over.
 You may pay more up front for your own custom food truck, but you will have an 85% higher chance of being successful and securing your ROI within the first year of business.

 3. Food Truck Exterior Design

 When building a food truck, you will want to work with a company that truly masters the exterior design.
 Whether you have a visual concept that requires a professional to polish up, or you want a company that creates a food truck design from scratch, the food truck’s exterior must resonate with your target customers.
 In addition, knowing whether or not to use paint or vinyl is important.
-If you plan on working near the sea, or in a hot climate, a high salinity level can cause paint to erode, and the heat can cause paint to fade, and yearly touch-ups create an unnecessary expense that could otherwise be avoided.
+If you plan on working near the sea, or in a hot climate, a high salinity level can cause the paint to erode, and the heat can cause the paint to fade, and yearly touch-ups create an unnecessary expense that could otherwise be avoided.
 In this case, vinyl would be more ideal because it is more rugged in harsher elements.
-However, if you will be working in an area with cool and moderate year-around temperatures and a low salinity level in the atmosphere, then paint could be the better option.
+However, if you will be working in an area with cool and moderate year-round temperatures and a low salinity level in the atmosphere, then paint could be the better option.